 In the Dallas-Fort Worth area, there is growing recognition of the importance of brain injury in youth, collegiate, and amateur adult sports.
 Many health professionals care for individuals with sports-related concussion and mild traumatic brain injury (TBI) but there is currently no coordination or standardization of care management and no study to evaluate the treatment or outcomes of this population.

-The CON-TEX study is designed to capture comprehensive, longitudinal data on sports-related concussion and mild TBI subjects.
+The clinic-based CON-TEX study is designed to capture comprehensive, longitudinal data on sports-related concussion and mild TBI subjects.
 The data will give a “snapshot” of the current state of concussion assessment and treatment in youth athletes in the Dallas-Fort Worth area.
 The information gathered will be the foundation on which the design of rigorous clinical research and valuation of treatments will be built.
 Individuals enrolled in the registry will have the opportunity to participate in future clinical trials testing innovative therapies and diagnostic approaches.